 Habitat: Large-flowered Bellwort grows from a cluster of fleshy rhizomatous roots without stolons.
 The root system can vegetatively spread and produce multiple stems forming a nice clump which is usually not hidden by other plants until after the blooming period of late April - early May.
 The plant prefers a neutral to limy soil and will compete well with trees as it flowers in dappled sunlight before tree leafout.
 Heavily shaded areas should be avoided.

 Names: The genus Uvularia is derived from the anatomical term uvula, meaning a lobe hanging from the back of a person's palate, and refers to the hanging flowers of this genus.
 The species grandiflora simple means 'large flowered'.
-The author name for the plant classification, ‘Sm.’ is for James Edward Smith, (1759-1828) English botanist, founder of the Linnean Society of London, author of numerous papers and books on botany including Flora Britannica and the the 4 volume The English Flora.
+The author name for the plant classification from 1804, ‘Sm.’ is for James Edward Smith, (1759-1828) English botanist, founder of the Linnean Society of London, author of numerous papers and books on botany including Flora Britannica and the the 4 volume The English Flora.
 He purchased the entire collection books, paper and specimens of Linnaeus upon that man’s death.

 Bloom dates: Once you see this plant, it is an easy one to remember.
 During the years Ken Avery was Gardener (1959 to 1986) he reported Large-flowered Bellwort has bloomed in the Garden as early as April 15 and as late as May 7th.
 There was no change to those dates during Cary George's tenure as Gardener.